codecrafters-io/languages/docs/adding_support_for_a_new_language.md

 support for this.
 Wherever possible, we add language-specific hints to stages to help users out.

+### Add a test command

+We'll start out by creating a quick make command you can run to test the starter implementation.

+- Add a testing command to the Makefile, like `test_redis_go`.
+Check other examples to know what this should look like.

 ### Add a starter repository

 - Go to `template_compiler/definitions.rb`, and add an entry for the new language + course.
 All